 "Excuse us, comrades, that there is so little.
-We are organising other workshops, and many women are already working there without pay!"
+We are organizing other workshops, and many women are already working there without pay!"

-The doctors and nurses work 12 and 14 hours a day, and none of them demand to be relieved.
+The doctors and nurses work twelve and fourteen hours a day, and none of them demands to be relieved.